 Sales tax does not apply in California to open access publication charges since it is non-tangible property (see under Paying Sales or Use Tax).
 This fund will not cover sales or VAT taxes if the publisher mistakenly charges them.
 Authors should ask publishers to remove any such taxes.

-The UCSF Open Access Publishing Fund is subject to the ongoing availability of funds through the Academic Senate.
+The UCSF Open Access Publishing Fund is subject to the ongoing availability of funds through the Academic Senate and the Library.
 Based on demand, the Academic Senate and the Library reserve the right to revise the funding caps for any unapproved applications.
 Funds are awarded on a first-come, first-served basis.